 Cell Phone Use

-Tucked away in a quaint, rural Central Florida town, The Recovery Village Umatilla is the perfect place to turn over a new leaf and begin your recovery.
-The rustic landscape combined with our exclusive amenities set the stage for your healing, self-discovery and acceptance.
-We invite you to visit our website to explore the grounds more closely, or read on to learn more about the amenities, food and sleeping arrangements at our center.
+Tucked away in a quaint, rural Central Florida town, The Recovery Village is an ideal setting for beginning your recovery.
+The location combined with our exclusive amenities set the stage for your healing, self-discovery and acceptance.

 A Day in the Life

 Your days at The Recovery Village Umatilla will be spent learning how to live a life free from drug and alcohol use.
 You’ll find new hobbies, make lasting connections with others and rediscover your own personal interests without relying on substances.